javidel/modern-data-warehouse/graph/graph.md

 ## Task 1: Load Friends JSON Data

+1. Before start the exercise you need to **Download the Data**.
+Download the JSON dataset from the following [LINK](https://objectstorage.eu-frankfurt-1.oraclecloud.com/n/fro8fl9kuqli/b/json_data/o/friend_of.json)

-1. We have a new dataset which has information about twitter's users followers.
+2. We have a new dataset which has information about twitter's users followers.
 We are going to use this data to build a graph.
 First we need to upload this file into the object storage.
 Go to **storage** and **buckets**

     ![Go to Storage](./images/go-to-storage.png)

-2. Select our **json_data** bucket.
+3. Select our **json_data** bucket.

     ![Select Bucket](./images/select-bucket.png)

-3. Click on **Upload** button.
+4. Click on **Upload** button.

     ![Select upload](./images/select-upload.png)

-4. Select the friend_of.json and click upload.
+5. Select the friend_of.json and click upload.

     ![Select upload](./images/upload-json.png)

-5. Click close.
+6. Click close.

     ![Select upload](./images/click-close.png)

-6. Let's get the URL of the JSON Object.
+7. Let's get the URL of the JSON Object.
 We will need it for later.

     ![Select upload](./images/view-object-details.png)

-7. **Store** the URL for later usage.
+8. **Store** the URL for later usage.

     ![Select upload](./images/get-url.png)

-8. We need to go back to JSON.
+9. We need to go back to JSON.
 Let's create a new JSON Collection.

     ![Select upload](./images/back-to-json.png)

-9. Click on create new collection.
+10. Click on create new collection.

     ![Select upload](./images/new-collection.png)

-10. Set the new name for the collection as **friend_of** and click **create**.
+11. Set the new name for the collection as **friend_of** and click **create**.

     ![Select upload](./images/create-collection.png)

-11. Go back to SQL, for loading the data.
+12. Go back to SQL, for loading the data.

     ![Select upload](./images/back-to-sql.png)

-12. Load the JSON using the COPY_COLLECTION utility.
+13. Load the JSON using the COPY_COLLECTION utility.

         <copy> BEGIN
             DBMS_CLOUD.COPY_COLLECTION(